Current Student members

 Education

-Since 2019.
-MSc Anthropologie (archaelogy), University of Montreal, QC, Canada
+2023.
+MSc Anthropologie (archaeology), University of Montréal, QC, Canada